 - Total costs: Before buying, check for the total costs of the deal.
 Especially shipping, customs and taxes.
 This costs can sum up to quite astonishing figures!
 Even a price you‘d consider a „steal“ can turn out to be very costly.
-When importing instruments from US to Europe you have to at least take the amount you pay in US$ in Euros.
-Before buying, check which custom duties and taxes you have to bear.
+When importing instruments from US to Europe you have to check which custom duties and taxes you have to bear.

 - Shipping: Always use insured shipping.
 AND: Insurance should cover the full amount you have paid!
 If something arrives broken at least you do not loose your money.
 Postal services offer full insurance for quite little money (compared to the price of the guitar/bass).